oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 access tokens with a short lifetime and reduced scope thus reducing the potential impact of access token leakage.

-Refresh tokens themself are an attractive target for attackers since they represent the overall grant a resource owner delegated to a certain client.
-If an attacker is able to exfiltrate and successfully replay a refresh token, it will be able to mint access tokens and use them to access resource servers on behalf of the resource server.
+Refresh tokens are an attractive target for attackers since they represent the overall grant a resource owner delegated to a certain client.
+If an attacker is able to exfiltrate and successfully replay a refresh token, the attacker will be able to mint access tokens and use them to access resource servers on behalf of the resource owner.

-[@!RFC6749] already provides robust base protection by requiring
+[@!RFC6749] already provides a robust baseline protection by requiring

   * confidentiality of the refresh tokens in transit and storage,
   * the transmission of refresh tokens over TLS-protected connections between authorization server and client,
-  * the authorization server to maintain and check the binding of a refresh token to a certain client_id,
+  * the authorization server to maintain and check the binding of a refresh token to a certain client (i.e., `client_id`),
-  * authentication of this client_id during token refresh, if possible, and
+  * authentication of this client during token refresh, if possible, and
   * that refresh tokens cannot be generated, modified, or guessed.

 [@!RFC6749] also lays the foundation for further (implementation